abpframework/abp/docs/en/UI/Angular/Loading-Directive.md

 ```

-The `abpLoading` attribute has been added to the `<div>` element that containing very long text inside to activate the `LoadingDirective`.
+The `abpLoading` attribute has been added to the `<div>` element that contains very a long text inside to activate the `LoadingDirective`.

 See the result: